Japan's youngest pro go player, Sumire Nakamura, claims first win | The Japan Times

 OSAKA - Elementary schoolgirl Sumire Nakamura, who in April became the youngest professional go player, has claimed her first career win.

-Nakamura, at the age of 10 years and 4 months, became on Monday the youngest person ever to win an official match of the traditional board game.
+Sumire, at the age of 10 years and 4 months, on Monday became the youngest person ever to win an official match of the traditional board game.
 The previous record was held by Rina Fujisawa, who won at age 11 years, 8 months.

 Her first official match took place in April.
 She is the eldest daughter of ninth-dan player Shinya Nakamura, 46.